sph-mn/sph-db/readme.md

 * the maximum number of type creations is currently 65535. this limit is to be removed in the future

 # possible enhancements
+* having the compile-time configuration in the versioned sph-db.h isnt a good solution
 * float values as ordinals has not been tested
 * currently index inserts with data too large are rejected. maybe add an option to control what happens, for example to truncate instead
 * signal error when creating index for fields that are or might be too large